 A key tenet of the Trump administration immigration policy is a mass deportation of illegal migrants.
 The Pew Research Center estimates that 1.85 million undocumented immigrants live in California.

 One of the school’s most famous alumni, Jose Antonio Vargas, a Pulitzer Prize winning journalist and former editor-in-chief of the Oracle, was himself undocumented when he graduated in 2000.
-Santa Clara County is estimated to hold well over 100,000 undocumented immigrants, with around 6,000 of those are under 16, according to the Migration Policy Institute Though we cannot say with certainty that there are undocumented immigrants that attend MVHS, there are certainly undocumented members of the Mountain View-Los Altos community.
+Santa Clara County is estimated to hold well over 100,000 undocumented immigrants, with around 6,000 of those under 16, according to the Migration Policy Institute Though we cannot say with certainty that there are undocumented immigrants that attend MVHS, there are certainly undocumented members of the Mountain View-Los Altos community.

 The Trump administration, if the president-elect’s policies are implemented, would make a concerted effort to remove those people from their homes, send them to detention centers, and deport them.